arcuru/pokem/README.md

 It is built using [headjack](https://github.com/arcuru/headjack), a Matrix bot framework in Rust.

-If it seems familiar, that's because it's a clone of the core feature of [ntfy.sh](https://ntfy.sh), but only using Matrix.
+If this seems familiar, that's because it's a clone of the core feature of [ntfy.sh](https://ntfy.sh), but only using Matrix.
 I'd encourage you to check out that project to see if it better suits your needs.

 ## Getting Help